 Creighton finishes strong, knocks off No. 9 Villanova 79-59

+OMAHA, Neb. — Not much was expected of Creighton this season, not with its roster full of newcomers.

+The Bluejays might be better than thought, judging by their performance against Villanova on Friday night.

-OMAHA, Neb.
-(AP) Ryan Hawkins scored 19 points to lead four players in double figures, and Creighton closed with a flurry in a 79-59 victory over No. 9 Villanova in the Big East opener for both teams on Friday night.
+Ryan Hawkins scored 19 points to lead four players in double figures, and the Bluejays closed with a flurry in a 79-59 victory over the ninth-ranked Wildcats.

+A team with no returning starters that was picked to finished eighth in the 11-team Big East isn’t supposed to rout the conference standard bearer, especially not in the league opener.

+“I just don’t think they know any better yet.
+I really don’t,” said Creighton coach Greg McDermott, who starts two freshmen and a sophomore.
+“Our young guys are really good.
+They don’t have a care in the world.
+They just kind of play the game.”

 Ryan Nembhard had 11 of his 14 points in the second half as the Bluejays knocked off a second ranked opponent in seven days.
-Alex O'Connell added 12 points and Trey Alexander had 10 for Creighton.
+Alex O’Connell added 12 points and Trey Alexander had 10 for Creighton, which beat No. 24 BYU 83-71 last Saturday before losing 58-57 at home to Arizona State on Tuesday.

+“Would I have guessed we could beat a couple ranked teams in a week’s time?
+Probably not,” McDermott said.
+“Let’s be honest, we’re learning and growing.
+It’s coming together.
+I said it early in the season, there is going to be some inconsistency, peaks and valleys.
+We had a good peak Saturday against BYU, a valley against Arizona State and now we climbed out of it.”

+Villanova, for its part, has a big hole to dig out of right now.
+The Wildcats, beaten 57-36 at top-ranked Baylor in their previous game, have consecutive losses of 20 or more points for the first time in Jay Wright’s 21 years as coach.
+In their last three games, they are 23 of 100 on 3-pointers.

 Collin Gillespie scored 16 points and Eric Dixon had a career-high 15 for the defending conference champion Wildcats, who shot just 33%.